bobbymannino/comp2005-report/report.md

 In case somebody new wanted to understand or even work on the API I have added an OpenAPI generator plugin to my project.
 This way somebody can understand the endpoints quickly which will save time and money in the long run.
+Here is a screenshot of one of the endpoints:

 ![Swagger web GUI](./screenshots/swagger.png)